sil-student-projects/realtimelexicon/README.md

 This holds the node_modules for the directory.

 ### React
-This is a simple React tutorial.
 I am working towards recreating the functionality of Dr. Lu's example.
-It requires that you use this JSFiddle because I am yet to do the extra work to make it work locally. https://jsfiddle.net/6rhdpt5c/92/
+It requires that you use this JSFiddle. https://jsfiddle.net/6rhdpt5c/92/

 ### Scotch
 This is a simple ShareJS tutorial.
-Running it is not straightforward.

 Briefly, it requires that you:
 - Install Redis first.